jigyasa-ctrl/Task-Manager/README.md

 Task Manager with NodeJS, ExpressJS and MongoDB

-Create, Read, Update, Delete opeartions can be performed.
+Manage your Daily tasks while you can perform Create, Read, Update, Delete opeartions.

 ![](/Screenshot1.png)